lightstep/servicenow-cloud-observability-datasource/README.md

 Note: the Makefile creates a local docker volume `grafana-data-lmd` to persist settings across launches so configuration is necessarily only on the first run.

-## Enable the Lightstep Telemetry Data Source in Grafana
+## Enable the Lightstep Observability Data Source in Grafana

 After you install the plugin, follow these steps.
 Steps may vary slightly depending on your version of Grafana.